Raleigh Child Abandonment Lawyer

 • An order showing a juvenile court found the child to be neglected by the other parent.

-If this is a route you’d like to take, contact a child abandonment lawyer in North Carolina from our firm right away.
+If this is a route you’d like to take, contact a child abandonment lawyer in Raleigh, North Carolina from our firm right away.

-Let a Child Abandonment Attorney Help You
+Let a Child Abandonment Attorney in Raleigh, NC Help You

 When it comes to accusations of child abandonment, attorney Jonathan Breeden understands that most parents want to do the best they can in a challenging situation.
 It may be that you are not currently capable of caring for your son or daughter, yet you are taking steps to improve your situation.
 We have also handled situations in which abandonment is clear, and it is time for you and your child to move forward in life.
 If the right step is to ask the court to terminate the other parent’s rights, we will walk you through this process every step of the way.

-To speak with a child abandonment lawyer in North Carolina about your situation, use the online contact form, or call (919) 661-4970 to schedule a consultation.
+To speak with a child abandonment lawyer in Raleigh, North Carolina about your situation, use the online contact form, or call (919) 661-4970 to schedule a consultation.

 Call Breeden Law Office today:

-Call (919) 661-4970
+Call (919) 480-8005

 Divorce In North Carolina: What You Need To Know